 The path components are equivalent part names as defined in [M7.3]

 [Note: In some scenarios, such as caching or writing parts to a package, it is necessary to determine if two pack IRIs are equivalent without resolving them. end note]

+[Drafting note: Text of last item in published Part 2 is: The path components are equivalent when compared as case-insensitive ASCII strings.
+Need to modify previous text to deal with non-ASCII normalization.
+Could this be handled with a reference back to 8.2.2.3? end note]

 Base IRIs